Constitution

 Spiritual Advisor

 A Catholic priest or deacon may serve as spiritual advisor to provide guidance and sacramental support.
-It is recommended that each Fraternity has a Spiritual Advisors who agrees to take part in the formation from the beginning.
+It is recommended that each Fraternity has a Spiritual Advisor who agrees to take part in the formation of the fraternity from the beginning.

 Article VI – Fraternity Gatherings